janis-commerce/api-session/README.md

 #### Parameters

-- `authorizationData` is an **optional** _object_ with the following (also optional) properties: { userId, clientId, clientCode, profileId, permissions, locations, hasAccessToAllLocations, warehousesIds, hasAccessToAllWarehouses }
+- `authorizationData` is an **optional** _object_ with the following (also optional) properties: { userId, clientId, clientCode, profileId, permissions, hasAccessToAllLocations, locations, warehousesIds }
 - `client` is an **optional** _object_ for client injection without performing any DB gets

 ### `validateLocation(locationId)`

 Validate if the location given is valid for the session.
+It validates against the `locations` and the `hasAccessToAllLocations` boolean.
 Returns *Boolean*.

 ### `validateWarehouse(warehouseId)`. _Since 3.3.0_

 Validate if the warehouse given is valid for the session.
+It validates against the `warehousesIds` and the `hasAccessToAllLocations` boolean.
 Returns *Boolean*.

 ### APISession getters